lowRISC/opentitan/hw/ip/aes/doc/_index.md

 # Theory of Operations

-The AES unit supports both encryption and decryption for AES-128/192/256 in ECB, CBC and CTR modes using a single, shared data path.
+The AES unit supports both encryption and decryption for AES-128/192/256 in ECB, CBC, CFB, OFB and CTR modes using a single, shared data path.
 That is, it can either do encryption or decryption but not both at the same time.

 The AES unit features a key expanding mechanism to generate the required round keys on-the-fly from a single initial key provided through the register interface.